How to Participate

 - An event report describing the event and its impact

 - Media links to videos, pictures, and audio

 - Links to event website and social media

 All event reports need to be submitted by March 7, 2019

 A link will be sent out to each registered event at the end of February, and through this link all reports will be uploaded.
 Notifications of awards will be made in late March.
-The prize-giving ceremony will be held in April in Jordan.
-(Flights and accommodation will be provided.)
+Time and location of the prize-giving ceremony to be announced (flights and accommodation will be provided).